-On April 28, 2020, our Board of Directors reviewed the Company's dividend policy and determined that it would be in the best interest of the Company, its stockholders, and its OP unitholders to suspend the payment of quarterly cash dividends to common stockholders and quarterly distributions to holders of Class A common units as a measure to preserve liquidity in light of the uncertainty resulting from COVID-19.
-The Company expects to resume cash dividends to common stockholders and cash distributions to holders of Class A common units, subject to the earnings and financial condition of the Company and other relevant factors, but the Company can provide no timetable for the resumption of dividends and distributions and no assurances that dividends and distributions paid per share of common stock and per Class A unit, respectively, will be in an amount equal to the dividends and distributions paid for the quarter ended March 31, 2020.
-We will monitor our projected taxable income for 2020 and plan to distribute sufficient dividends to maintain our status as a REIT.
-The Board of Directors did not suspend the payment of dividends on shares of our Series A Preferred Stock.
+On April 28, 2020, our Board of Directors reviewed the Company's dividend policy and determined that it would be in the best interest of the Company, its stockholders, and its OP unitholders to temporarily suspend the payment of quarterly cash dividends to common stockholders and quarterly distributions to holders of Class A common units as a measure to preserve liquidity in light of the uncertainty resulting from COVID-19.
+Our Board of Directors did not suspend the payment of dividends on shares of our Series A Preferred Stock.